songpipi/songpipi.github.io/index.md

 <!-- ================ Biography ==================-->
 <h2>Biography</h2>
 <p style="text-align:justify;">
   I am a Ph.D candidate in Laboratory of Multimedia Computing (<a href="http://lmc.hfut.edu.cn/" target="_blank">LMC</a>).
-I received the B.E. degree from Hunan Normal University (<a href="https://english.hunnu.edu.cn/" target="_blank">HUNNU</a>) in 2017.
-My research interests include image processing and computer vision.
-Specifically, I focus on Continuous Sign Language Translation (CSLT).
+I received the B.E. degree from Hefei University of Technology (<a href="https://english.hunnu.edu.cn/" target="_blank">HUNNU</a>) in 2017.
+My research interests include computer vision and NLP.
   <br><br>
   If you are interested in visual understanding and cross-media learning, please visit the homepage of the <a href="https://tangshengeng.github.io/VUT-homepage/" target="_blank">Visual Understanding Team </a>.
 </p>